mathspp/mathspp/pages/02.blog/01.pydonts/does-elegance-matter/item.en.md

 <!--v-->
- > You can now get your copy of the ebook “Pydon'ts – Write elegant Python code” [on Gumroad][gumroad-pydonts]
+ > You can now get your free copy of the ebook “Pydon'ts – Write elegant Python code” [on Gumroad][gumroad-pydonts]
  > to help support the “Pydon'ts” series of articles 💪.
 <!--^-->